-Upstairs you can find the museum’s permanent collection, which definitely had some interesting pieces and some big name artists including Andy Warhol, Banksy, Jackson Pollack, Roy Lichtenstein, and Henry Moore.
-As typical of any Modern Art Museum, there were a few pieces that we didn’t quite get, but gave us a good laugh.
-Overall though, the artwork in the collection was really nice, so I thought I would highlight a few of the most memorable pieces.
+Upstairs you can find the museum’s permanent collection, which definitely had some interesting pieces and some big-name artists including Andy Warhol, Banksy, Jackson Pollack, Roy Lichtenstein, and Henry Moore.
+As typical of any Modern Art Museum, there were a few pieces that we didn’t quite understand, but gave us a good laugh.
+Overall though, the artwork in the collection was nice, so I thought I would highlight a few of the most memorable pieces.

 Before we left, we also stopped by the Museum Store.
 The shop had lots of great gift ideas including toys, jewelry, books, and more.
 Even if you don’t want to buy anything, you should check out the sketches of the plans for the building from the architect, Tadoa Ando, displayed on the wall in the front of the store.